 Capture that photo at the top of the trail.
 Bottom left photo, we are filthy and coated.

 Now it’s time to head back down the trail, and go over to the Rancho Los Pilas owned by Wild Trek Adventures as well.
+The food is good, you don’t need your wallet, you can charge it to your account.

 Here I thought we were heading to some hidden treasure in the town, and in reality, when you get here, this is owned by them adventure group and it is nice, just not what I had envisioned.